varun23-2004/AI_ML_ACCELERATOR/README.md

 **State Progression**: It automatically drives the hardware through a strict pipeline: (_IDLE_) → (_LOAD_WEIGHTS_) (fetching weights from (_SRAM_)) → (_COMPUTE_) (firing the PE array) → (_DRAIN_) (flushing the pipeline) → (_DONE_STATE_) (writing results back to memory).

-**Dynamic Masking**: Based on the user's matrix_size configuration, the FSM dynamically toggles the enable pins (pe_en) for specific rows in the array.
+**Dynamic Masking**: Based on the user's matrix_size configuration, the FSM dynamically toggles the enable pins (_(pe_en)_) for specific rows in the array.
 This ensures power is not wasted computing unused rows.

 **Watchdog & Error Tracking**: It features an internal 8-bit watchdog counter.
-If the computation stalls and exceeds 50 cycles, or if any PE reports an accumulator overflow, the FSM safely aborts the operation, moves to an ERROR_STATE, and logs a distinct hardware error code for the CPU to read.
+If the computation stalls and exceeds 50 cycles, or if any PE reports an accumulator overflow, the FSM safely aborts the operation, moves to an (_ERROR_STATE_), and logs a distinct hardware error code for the CPU to read.

+### D. Local Memory Buffer: [sram_controller](https://github.com/varun23-2004/AI_ML_ACCELERATOR/blob/main/RTL_Design/sram_controller.v)

+This is a 4KB (512 locations × 64-bit) dual-port memory wrapper that feeds the computational datapath.

+**Latency Abstraction**: Reading from external main memory (DRAM) is slow and unpredictable.
+This internal SRAM provides a guaranteed 2-cycle read latency.

+**Pipeline Synchronization**: It includes an internal busy-flag state machine that tracks the 2-cycle read delay, generating a (_sram_valid_) strobe exactly when the data is ready to be latched by the FSM or PE array, preventing data misalignment.

+### E. The Compute Fabric: [pe_array_4x4](https://github.com/varun23-2004/AI_ML_ACCELERATOR/blob/main/RTL_Design/pe_array_4x4.v)

+This module defines the systolic grid architecture.
+It instantiates 16 Processing Elements and wires them in a 2D mesh.

+**Spatial Data Reuse**: Instead of fetching data from memory for every single math operation, activations flow horizontally from left to right, and weights flow vertically from top to bottom.
+A piece of data fetched once is reused across multiple PEs in the same row or column.

+**Sequential Streaming**: To minimize routing congestion in the physical layout (GDSII), the array does not output a massive 256-bit bus at once.
+Instead, it streams the final 16-bit results out one column per cycle, dramatically reducing routing complexity and required wire tracks.

+### F. The Core Math Unit: [processing_element](https://github.com/varun23-2004/AI_ML_ACCELERATOR/blob/main/RTL_Design/processing_element.v)
+The smallest, most critical building block of the datapath.
+Each PE is responsible for a single Multiply-Accumulate (MAC) operation.

+**2-Stage Pipelining**: To achieve a high clock frequency (66.67 MHz on a 130nm node), the PE splits the workload.
+Stage 1 captures inputs; Stage 2 performs the combinational multiplication and accumulation.

+**Dynamic Precision Mode**: The multiplier physically adapts based on the pe_mode signal.
+It can execute standard 8-bit math, or switch to 4-bit operations to support aggressively quantized neural networks.

+**Saturation Logic**: It utilizes a 20-bit internal accumulator for an 8-bit multiply.
+If the sum exceeds the maximum 20-bit value (_(0xFFFFF)_), the hardware features a saturation clamp.
+Instead of wrapping around to zero (which would catastrophically invert a neural network's prediction), it locks the value at the maximum maximum limit and asserts an overflow flag.